 Three seconds is all it takes before your customer decides to leave.
 Would you imagine that!
 The audacity of some people!
 But, can you really blame them?
 We live in a fast-paced world.
 Wasting people’s time is worse than wasting their money.

 Developers are striving to provide value in as short of time as possible.
 Just as I am now writing this tutorial.
 I’m adamant about not wasting your time but providing you with concrete info for you to learn something new.

 Here’s where real user monitoring and synthetic monitoring come in.
-They are two main technologies used to measure application performance.
+There are two main technologies used to measure application performance.
 Before defining and comparing these two approaches and explaining the benefits and limitations of each, it is important to understand the business impact of poor digital performance.

-Let’s see how each works and how they differ from each other.
+Let’s see how each works and how they differ from one other.

-Website performance monitoring can be split into two main tools: Synthetic Monitoring aka.
-STM and Real User Monitoring aka.
-RUM.
+Website performance monitoring can be split into two main tools: Synthetic Monitoring and Real User Monitoring aka.
+RUM or end user experience monitoring.
 The main difference between synthetic monitoring and real user monitoring is the way you use them.

-Synthetic Monitoring (STM) is an active way of monitoring your website.
+Synthetic monitoring is an active way of monitoring your website.
 You actively test the performance and response times with scripts that simulate the path an end-user takes through a website.
 To incorporate Synthetic Monitoring into your development workflow you can use tools like Sematext Synthetics, Google Lighthouse, WebPageTest, or Pingdom.
+We talk about these in our article about synthetic monitoring tools.

 They will all generate metrics with benchmarks based on scripts that run against your website.
 Synthetic Monitoring is used to give you a baseline of how your website performs in a controlled environment.
 Every test is the same, meaning benchmarks improve as you improve the performance of your website.

 What Is Real User Monitoring?

-Real User Monitoring is a type of passive monitoring that analyzes real user data and their experience while navigating a website.
+Real user monitoring is a type of passive monitoring that analyzes real user data and their experience while navigating a website.
 It gives you insight into how customers are interacting with your website.
-Real user monitoring tools analyze everything from page load events to HTTP requests to front-end application crashes.
+End user monitoring tools analyze everything from page load events to HTTP requests to front-end application crashes.